juanbanchero/Workflowy-WFx/README.md

 ### Multi Noter
 ![image](https://user-images.githubusercontent.com/26557565/122469909-d7a52a80-cf93-11eb-8a5e-def46b79772a.png)

+**Note**: If in multi noter you put a link to another Workflowy node, it will paste the link formatted!

 Will display a list of tags, where you can select one.
 Also you can type whatever you want and it provides you with three options.
 - Append which will put the tag at the end of your first line in the note
 - Prepend which will put the tag at the beginning of your note